TRAINING COURSE

 • Teachers pick up on activities children select and show interest

-• Pre K and School age kids help prepare materials
+• Pre-K and School-age kids help prepare materials

 Teachers plan and conduct smooth transitions between activities